 Financial Solutions to Emotional Problems

 One way consumers can deal with credit card embarrassment is simply to force themselves to confront and, if necessary, reveal — at least to themselves — how deep in debt they are.
 “No one wants to look at the bills when they come in the mail, but credit card bills are a different ball game,” said Alexander Joyce, CEO of Carmel, Indiana, retirement income financial planning firm ReJoyce Financial.

 Although facing a financial problem can be difficult, it may also be necessary, Schulz agreed.
 “About the worst thing you can do if you have a bunch of debt is to do noting and wish it away.
 That’s just going to make things worse.”

 Joyce advised being open about credit card debt with significant others as well as ourselves.
 “Instead of hiding it, let’s talk about it,” he said.
 “As opposed to not knowing your rates on that card, or not knowing the balances on those cards, let’s be in the know.”

 Taking Concrete Steps to Face Your Debt

 Once consumers are emotionally prepared to face debt, they can act to ease their debt burden.
-“Recognize the problem then begin implementing simple steps to change behavior and habits,” said Jason Labrum, a certified financial planner and founder of Labrum Wealth Management in Carlsbad, California.
+“Recognize the problem then begin implementing simple steps to change behavior and habits,” said Jason Labrum, a certified financial planner and founder of Intelligence Driven Advisers in Carlsbad, California.